vfarcic/dev-for-dummies/manuscript/02-source-code.md

 Some of the most popular tools used as source code repository are [Concurrent Versions System (CVS)](http://www.nongnu.org/cvs/), [Subversion (SVN)](https://subversion.apache.org/), and [Git](https://git-scm.com/).

-We use pulling to get the latest code locally, branching to create copies that allow us to work independently from others, committing and pushing to propagate our changes to the remote location, and, finally, merging to combine our changes with those made by others.
+We use pulling (or checking-out) to get the latest code locally, branching to create copies that allow us to work independently from others, committing and pushing to propagate our changes to the remote location, and, finally, merging to combine our changes with those made by others.
 The `master` branch is the *golden* source that is a reflection of the code deployed to production.
 All other branches are, in most cases, temporary places where we keep our code until it's merged to the `master`.